o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    worldPosition.x += 5.0;
    ```
    {{< tip >}}
-   You may wonder why we are editing `worldPosition` instead of `m_position`; `m_position` is the position of this vertex relative to the origin of the model, whereas `worldPosition` is the position of this vertex relative to the origin of the level (or world).
+   You may wonder why you are editing `worldPosition` instead of `m_position`; `m_position` is the position of this vertex relative to the origin of the model, whereas `worldPosition` is the position of this vertex relative to the origin of the level (or world).
 Try editing the other dimensions of  `m_position` and `worldPosition` and see what they do!
    {{< /tip >}}

 1. Make sure the **Editor** is open, if it is not already open.